B

 Training

-The Belgian Shepher needs early, responsible socialization that it will carry over its lifespan.
+The Belgian Shepherd needs early, responsible socialization so that it will carry over its lifespan.
 Owners can streamline much of this with training.
 Generally good with humans and very intelligent, Belgian Shepherds are highly trainable.
 The dog’s not stubborn or willful, but it is best trained by an experienced owner or trainer.
 Leadership, confidence, and consistency will be important.

 Exercise